Large antique crystal chandelier from the mid-19th century with eighteen lights in the Louis XVI style

 The tall construction of this period chandelier, entirely handcrafted for wax candle lighting, features eighteen curved double arms, twelve plus six, arranged in two rows; originally, as the main light source, the two-row arrangement ensured even light dispersion.

-The arms are richly decorated with numerous rosettes, drops, and chandelier pendants in the shape of fans, faceted crystal, and elegant obelisks also in crystal.
+The arms are richly decorated with numerous rosettes, drops, and chandelier pendants in the shape of fan-shaped faceted crystal, as well as elegant obelisks also made of crystal.
 Each arm ends with a multi-petal colacera plate in the shape of flowers and long candles set in E14 holders.

 Each of the eighteen handcrafted arms is stamped and numbered, with the corresponding number engraved.
 A large faceted ball finishes the lower part of the chandelier.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
+There is currently a growing appreciation for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture from the 19th century includes the beloved Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture from the 19th century is associated with the prevalent Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the Victorian style.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws strongly from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique pieces in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl—was characterized by highly ornate furniture meant to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can see how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, flourishing in the 15th and 16th centuries, which left a significant mark on furniture design.
+Today, we see how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
 Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired this style, with supports and legs often taking animal forms.

 Attributes / Details